VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 ### Multicollinearity
 * #### Visualisation
   * Clustermap displayed a clear clusters of highly positively correlated metabolites
-      * individual metabolites could not be identified due to large size of dataset
+      * Individual metabolites could not be identified due to large size of dataset
   * Interactive network graph was able to visualise direct relationships between correlated metabolites
-     * e.g. the direct relationship between C5H6N4O4S and AsnProLys
+     * e.g., the direct relationship between C5H6N4O4S and AsnProLys
 * #### VIF Test
   * Displayed infinity values for every metabolite, regardless of the specific programming method used
       * Normal techniques to reduce/remove this error (including log transforming the data, and removing the highest correlated values) did not change these results